keithwhor/nodal/README.md

 junior developer accidentally brings down your Branding Server, for example, your API and Application still work perfectly.

-### Branding Server
+### Brandings Server

-This is your Google-able, SEO-indexed branding page for your product or service.
+This is your Google-able, SEO-indexed server for your product or service, containing your branding pages.
 Use Nodal's Templates and partials (using doT.js) to show your users server-generated HTML pages that serve as a great introduction to what you're showing off.
 If you need to grab live data from an API, send asynchronous non-blocking requests to your API Server.

 Here's the controller for a sample index page: